9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ::::

-If we compile this program with `ghc -O2 --make -threaded`, it should perform well after an initial run to \"warm\" the filesystem cache.
+If we compile this program with `ghc -O2 --make -threaded`, it should perform well after an initial run to "warm" the filesystem cache.
 On a dual core laptop, processing a log file 248 megabytes (1.1 million lines) in size, this program runs in 0.576 seconds using a single core, and 0.361 with two (using `+RTS -N2`).